 To succeed at Intrepid, prepsters must be present.
 So much learning goes on each day that cannot be sent home and made up.
-Students who miss a lot of school do not perform as well as those who attend every day.
-Therefore, students are to come to school unless they are so sick that they cannot function.
-In case of an absence, the school must be notified prior to 9:00 a.m. on the day of the absence.
+Prepsters who miss a lot of school do not perform as well as those who attend every day.
+Therefore, prepsters are to come to school unless they are so sick that they cannot function or present a risk of contagion to others.
+Prepsters must attend 168 out of 183 instructional days in order to earn promotion to the next grade.
+If your child accrues 15 or more absences during the school year, Intrepid College Prep will make a recommendation for automatic retention in the grade.

 If a child will be out, the parent must call the school in the morning and explain what is wrong.
-A student's right to attend Intrepid is irrespective of his or her marriage, pregnancy, or parenthood status.
+A prepster's right to attend Intrepid is irrespective of his or her marriage, pregnancy, or parenthood status.